hold on beautiful Heather Stillufsen

 Understanding Smoking Addiction

-Have you ever noticed how certain situations make you reach for a cigarette?
-Stress, boredom, or even joy can trigger the urge.
-Often, smoking becomes a crutch, a way to cope with emotions or fill a void.
-Recognising these triggers is crucial in breaking the cycle.
+Stress and boredom can often trigger the urge for a cigarette.
+It then becomes a crutch to cope with emotions or fill a void.
+Recognising these triggers is crucial, in breaking the cycle.

 Why is Allen Carr’s Method Not on NHS?